markusmobius/go-dateparser/README.md

 ## <a name="common-use-cases"></a> 3.
 Common Use Cases [▲](#table-of-contents)

-**dateparser** can be used with a really different number of purposes, but it stands out when it comes to:
+**dateparser** can be used for many different purposes, but it stands out when it comes to:

 Consuming data from different sources: